SandwichMan5/suika3/README.md

 * Young Generation: Most objects die young.
-Suika3 handles these using a high-speed Copying Algorithm (Semi-space Copy GC), which clears out temporary data in a flash. (< 0.1ms)
+Suika3 handles these using a high-speed Copying Algorithm (Semi-space Copy GC), which clears out temporary data in a flash. (typically < 0.1ms)
 * Old Generation: Long-lived objects are moved here.
-This area uses a Mark-Sweep-Compact GC algorithm, which periodically reorganizes memory to prevent fragmentation.
-(10-300ms)
+This area uses a Mark-Sweep-Compact GC algorithm, which periodically reorganizes memory to prevent fragmentation. (typically 10-300ms)

 ### Frame-Synchronized Latency Hiding